1-What is the first rule of Bowl Busters?

 The club has guest bowls you may use, but any other bowler can take the bowls you prefer if they arrive before you.
 Come early to claim your bowls of choice.

 Bring a hand towel.
-As evening falls, the dew rises and bowls get harder to hold onto.
+As evening falls, the dew rises and bowls get harder to hold.
 Bring a towel, wipe bowls off before each turn, and before you put them in the box or your carrying case at the end of the game.
 Please don’t put your bowls away in the beautiful boxes wet!

 A few other specialty items are nice to have and easily affordable.
 Please consider purchasing your own gripping cream, bowls measure, and chalk.
 Just ask someone who has been around the block awhile.